BlackEagleSA/Python-learning-/README.md

 # Python-learning-
-This repository holds some projects to learn python.
+This repository holds some projects I worked on to learn python.